kh4dija/EcoScan/README.md

 ♻️ EcoScan: AI-Powered Waste Classification System

+Overview

-EcoScan is an AI-based waste classification system developed to identify different types of waste from images.
-The project compares multiple Machine Learning and Deep Learning models to determine the most effective approach for waste classification and environmental sustainability.
+EcoScan is an AI-powered waste classification system designed to identify different types of waste from images and promote sustainable waste management practices.
+The project leverages both Deep Learning and Machine Learning techniques to automatically classify waste into predefined categories and compare the performance of multiple state-of-the-art models.

 ⸻